Active Duty Military and Veterans

 Active Duty Military Service Members May be Discharged from Military Service as a result of a federal law known as the Lautenberg Amendment

-Lautenberg Amendment Under the Lautenberg Amendment, any person who commits a crime of domestic violence loses his right to possess, use, own or transport any kind of firearms.
-The Lautenberg Amended the Gun Control Act of 1968 to include military service members from using, owning or possessing any firearms.
+Under the Lautenberg Amendment, any person who commits a crime of domestic violence loses his right to possess, use, own or transport any kind of firearms.
+The Lautenberg Amended the Gun Control Act of 1968 to include military service members from using, owning or possessing any firearms. |

-The Lautenberg Amendment disqualifies a service member from serving in the armed forces.
-Active Duty military service members are likely to be administratively discharged with an other than honorable discharge, because, without firearms capabilities, the armed forces do not consider them worldwide deployable.
+Active Duty military service members are likely to be administratively discharged with an other than honorable discharge, because, without firearms capabilities, the armed forces do not consider them worldwide deployable. |

-The Lautenberg Amendment does not apply to veterans of the armed forces The Lautenberg Amendment does not apply to veterans of armed forces, because they are no longer on active duty.
+The Lautenberg Amendment does not apply to veterans of armed forces, because they are no longer on active duty. |

-Restraining or Protective Orders in Domestic Violence Cases A restraining or protective order issued by a California Superior Court in a domestic violence case prohibits the service member from owning, using or possessing firearms.
-As a result of being disqualified from owning, using or possessing firearms, the service member may be administratively discharged from his or her armed branch of service.
+A restraining or protective order issued by a California Superior Court in a domestic violence case prohibits the service member from owning, using or possessing firearms.
+As a result of being disqualified from owning, using or possessing firearms, the service member may be administratively discharged from his or her armed branch of service. |

 New Pre-Trial Misdemeanor Diversion Law (Penal Code section 1001.80)